Mount Rainier in all its glory.

 A well-laid plan will make the trip more enjoyable for the entire family.

-- You’ll need to pay admission to enter Mount Rainier National Park for these excursions, or visit on a fee-free day, or, if you have a fourth grader, show your Every Kid Outdoors pass.
+- You’ll need to pay admission to enter Mount Rainier National Park for these hikes, or visit on a fee-free day, or, if you have a fourth grader, show your Every Kid Outdoors pass.

 - Always remember to bring along the 10 essentials on any hike and check hiker trip reports on the Washington Trails Association website to assess current trail conditions for your intended destination.

 - Dogs aren’t allowed in Mount Rainier National Park, so leave your fur baby at home.

 - Pack snacks and adequate amounts of water or even a picnic for the family (consult a list of designated picnic areas).

 - Help preserve the meadows by staying on the trails (even though it is tempting to go off trail for photo ops) and by not picking the wildflowers.

 - Beautiful, updated Paradise Inn is open, and visitor center restrooms are open as well.